 First of all, I would say read the guidance notes – and if you still need help, see an accountant.
 Under-declaring income can cost you penalties and interest!
 Here are some mistakes I have seen.

 Buy-to-let property – Anyone who sells an investment property, and makes a profit on its sale, needs to work out the Capital Gain and include it in their Return – as well as doing a 60 day CGT Return.

-Foreign income – People omit foreign income believing it doesn’t need to be included because it was taxed abroad.
+Foreign income – People omit foreign income believing it didn’t need to be included because it was taxed abroad.
 This is only the case for non-resident and non-domiciled taxpayers (an accountant should definitely be consulted here).

 Child benefit – People earning over £50,000, must include their child benefit.
 This still catches people out, especially when earnings have only just exceeded £50,000 (or they have recently become parents).

 Pension contributions – There is probably more confusion in this area than any other because there are so many ways of paying into a pension scheme – many employees are unclear about whether to include contributions in their tax return, or not.
 To summarise: